Published:

 Google Maps ❌ Fail ❌ Fail ⚠️ Partial ❌ Fail ❌ Fail 0.5/5

-* RV LIFE scores marked with asterisks require the $49.99/year premium subscription for actual turn-by-turn navigation.
-The free version only provides route preview.
+* RV LIFE scores require the $49.99/year premium subscription for actual turn-by-turn navigation.
+Free version provides route preview only.
+Field test conducted September 2025, Deschutes National Forest, Oregon.

 Google Maps should never be your primary navigation tool while towing.
-Use it for planning general routes and finding services along the way, but always cross-reference with an RV-specific app before you start driving.
-The Virginia bridge incident that opened this article happened because I trusted Google for a short detour.
+Use it for finding fuel, food, and services along a route you’ve already verified in an RV-specific app.
+The Virginia bridge incident that opens this article happened because I trusted Google for what I thought was a minor detour.
 That mistake cost me 45 minutes of stressful maneuvering and could have resulted in thousands in roof damage.

 Frequently Asked Questions

-Can I really navigate safely with a free app?
+Can I navigate safely to dispersed sites with a free app?

-Yes, but only if you choose the right free app.
-Google Maps is not safe for RVs.
-Hammer GPS and CoPilot GPS (during the free trial) both provide legitimate RV-aware routing without subscriptions.
-The key is entering your exact rig dimensions during setup and always previewing your route before driving.
-Free does not mean unsafe, but free also does not mean every app is equal.
-My Gauntlet test proved that Hammer GPS detected hazards that expensive paid apps missed.
+Yes, but only if you choose the right one.
+Google Maps is not safe for large RVs — it has no clearance or weight data.
+Hammer GPS and CoPilot GPS (during its free trial) both provide RV-aware routing.
+Enter your exact rig dimensions during setup and preview every route before driving.
+My Gauntlet test proved Hammer GPS detected hazards that expensive paid apps missed.
+Free does not mean unsafe, but not every app is equal.

-Yes, all apps tested support custom vehicle profiles for different RV types.
-The critical step is accurately measuring your rig’s height, length, and weight before entering dimensions.
+All navigation apps tested support custom profiles for different RV types.
 Measure height from ground to the tallest point, including roof air conditioners and antennas.
 Measure length from front bumper to rear bumper for motorhomes, or truck bumper to trailer rear for towable rigs.
-Most low-bridge incidents happen because RVers underestimate their height by forgetting to account for rooftop accessories.
-Resources like the FMCSA provide guidance on proper vehicle measurement for commercial vehicles, which applies equally to large RVs.
+Most low-bridge incidents happen because RVers underestimate height by forgetting rooftop accessories.
+Enter conservative numbers — round up, not down.
+FMCSA guidance on vehicle measurement applies to large RVs as well as commercial trucks.